IrinaSaba/IrinaSaba/README.md

 - 👋 Hi, I’m @IrinaSaba
 - 👀 I’m interested in job Front end or Back end
-- 🌱 I’m learning Full Stack Web profession every day
+- 🌱 I’m learning Full Stack profession every day
 - 💞️ I’m looking to collaborate with You or maybe You.
 - 📫 How to reach me Sabaliauskieneirina@gmail.com